signalbash-audio/signalbash-audio.github.io/website/session-key.md

 cog icon in the top right corner.
 A button will appear that says "Change Session Key".
 Input your other session key, and your plugin will start using it immediately.

+At the moment, it is currently not possible to change the session key associated with a Signalbash account.

 ## Don't Lose Your Session Key